maxfleck/comment-deep-eyring-architecture/README.md

 ### Model

 the best perfoming model can be found in train30 and is the one shown in our comment paper.
+You might wanna start with analyze.ipynb to find out how to run the model.

 We want to point out the following TECHNICAL NOTES: